 Buckeye REC members can also help with load management by participating in the co-op’s programs to control peak demand.
 The Dual Fuel Program offers a rebate on the cost of installation of an electric heat pump/fossil fuel furnace system.”

-Buckeye REC’s Energy Services page on this website contains information about conservation and load control programs.
+Buckeye REC’s Energy Services page (click here) on this website contains information about conservation and load control programs.

 During periods of extreme low or high temperatures, Buckeye REC might issue Peak Alert Warnings via local radio stations.
 A peak alert situation means the possibility exists due to high energy demand for the co-op’s electric provider to set a peak of record.
 High demand during critical temperature periods can tax the generation, transmission, and distribution system.
 To meet demand, the co-op’s wholesale supplier might have to go on the open market to purchase power.
 This can be very expensive and result in all Buckeye REC members paying a demand penalty on their monthly bills.

-On Jan.
-23, 2003, Buckeye REC set a peak of record coincidental with a demand peak recorded by its power supplier.
-This added over $1 million to the cost of wholesale power.
+On January 3, 2018, Buckeye REC set a peak of record coincidental with a demand peak recorded by its transmission supplier.
+This added over $1.3 million to the cost of wholesale power.

 When you hear the broadcast of a Peak Alert Warning, please take steps to reduce your energy consumption by turning off unnecessary lighting, adjusting your thermostat, or refraining from types of energy intensive practices until the alert period has passed.
 Follow instructions associated with the Peak Alert Warning broadcasts to help control the amount of electricity being used on the Buckeye REC system.
 This will save all co-op members money in the long run.